Teddington: Etymology

-The place-name ‘Teddington’ is first attested in a Saxon charter of 969, where it appears as ‘Tudintún’ (’The Crawford Collection of Early Charters’, Oxford, 1895).
-It appears as ‘Tudincgatun’ in the ‘Cartularium Saxonicum’ edited by Birch, published in London from 1895-1893.
-It is listed as ‘Tudinton’ in the Feet of Fines for 1197.
-The name means “the tūn [town or settlement] of Tud(d)a’s people”.
+The place-name 'Teddington' is first attested in a Saxon charter of 969, where it appears as 'Tudintún' ('The Crawford Collection of Early Charters', Oxford, 1895).
+It appears as 'Tudincgatun' in the Cartularium Saxonicum edited by Birch, published in London from 1895 to 1893.
+It is listed as 'Tudinton' in the Feet of Fines for 1197.
+The name means "the tūn [town or settlement] of Tud(d)a’s people".

 Teddington is at the point of the River Thames where tidal flow ceases owing to it containing the 'final lock'.
 It has been postulated that the name thus derives from "Tide End Town."
-Such theory featured in Rudyard Kipling’s poem, "The River's Tale", which has the line "At Tide-end-town, which is Teddington."
-The poem was written to serve as the introduction to a history of England for schoolchildren, written by C. R. L. Fletcher, published by the Clarendon Press in Oxford in July 1911, and by Doubleday Page in New York in September 1911.
+Such theory featured in Rudyard Kipling's poem, "The River's Tale", which has the line "At Tide-end-town, which is Teddington".
+The poem was written to serve as the introduction to a history of England for schoolchildren, written by C. R. L. Fletcher, published in 1911 by the Clarendon Press in Oxford and by Doubleday Page in New York.